vaginessa/dns-wiki/CustomScripts.md

 Introduction
 ------------

-_Advanced AFWall+ users_ may wish to define a custom script to be executed by AFWall+.

 **WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your internet connection if not executed with proper care.
 So be careful when applying these settings, especially on remote device 'servers' with an ssh session!
 If you have any trouble with it an want to report an error first make sure you deleted/disabled all custom script first - we won't accept issue reports which are custom script related!